Hazardous Sidewalk Repair Program

 The notice explains why the sidewalk must be repaired, the time allowed for the repair, information about permit requirements, and general information on the City’s Hazardous Sidewalk Repair Program.

-The property owner is to obtain estimates to repair the hazards and contact the Street Maintenance Division for review and approval.
+The property owner needs to obtain estimates before repairing the sidewalk hazard and contact the Street Maintenance Division for review and approval.
 Proposals or cost estimates must be approved by the Street Maintenance Division prior to any work.

 Issuance of Notice